nuance-communications/mix-cli/README.md

   -h, --help  show CLI help

 DESCRIPTION
   Use this command to retrieve an access token.
-Once Mix.cli has acquired the access token, it takes care of refreshing it automatically.
+Once mix-cli has acquired the access token, it takes care of refreshing it automatically.

 EXAMPLE